jim77742/DAFT_teaser/README.md

 https://r4ds.had.co.nz

 After installation of the above, to use this DAFT teaser, you need to "clone" this repository to your machine.
-On the GitHub web page click "Code" and then "Open with GitHub Desktop".
+On the GitHub web page (probably just above where you are reading now) click "Code" and then "Open with GitHub Desktop".
 A directory will be entered where this code will go.
 Make sure it is where you want it, and then click "Clone".

 Next start up RStudio and click "File > Open Project...", navigate to the directory you chose above (of your recent clone of DAFT_teaser), and then select the DAFT_teaser.Rproj file, then click "Open".